ayourtch/llm-templated-coding/instruct/bin/llm-groq-2.md

 After obtaining the reply from LLM, and before rewriting the output_result file, it should submit another request with the following prompt: "Please CAREFULLY evaluate the below description (enclosed into <result-description></result-description>), and two outputs corresponding to this description, first one enclosed into "<first-result></first-result>" and the second enclosed into "<second-result></second-result>", with compile errors of first result included into "<first-compile-errors></first-compile-errors>" and second compile errors as "<second-compile-errors></second-compile-errors>", and evaluate which of the two is more precise and correct in implementing the description - and also which of them compiles!
 Then, if the first result is better, output the phrase 'First result is better.', if the second result is better, output the phrase 'The second implementation is better.'.
 Output only one of the two phrases, and nothing else"

-Then, include the contents of the file with the description (first program argument is the file name), the original content (file name is the second argument), and the content of the first LLM response, and the subset of the compiler errors, and check the reply from the LLM.
+Then, include the contents of the file with the description (first program argument is the file name), the original content (file name is the second argument), and the content of the first LLM response, and the subset of the compiler errors.

-Save the entire request into a file "/tmp/llm-req-<pid>-eval.txt" for reference.
+Save the entire request into a file "/tmp/llm-req-<pid>-eval.txt" for reference

+Get the response from LLM, save it in its entirety into "/tmp/llm-req-<pid>-eval-resp.txt" and check its contents.

 If the response is "The second implementation is better." then the program would write the content of the output of the model into the output file name.